dougbutner/web-4/README.md

 As more and more individuals and societies are reconsidering the place of **government, censorship, centralization and federated power**, web 3 has emerged as a powerful, provable option to shape the evolution of society on planet Earth.

 A growing portion of web 2 websites and applications today have elements of web 3, like [cryptoblogs](https://peakd.com) and [games](https://www.stateofthedapps.com/rankings/category/games).
 While web 2 and web 3 can operate independently, web 3 enhances the abilities of web 2.
-Similarly, web 3 and web 4 can operate independently, but it makes the most sense for it to
+Similarly, web 3 and web 4 can operate independently, but it makes the most sense for it to be built on top.

-As web 3 matures, we start to open a **pandoras box of practical applications**.
-With transaction fees near non-existent on second layers, we can re-imagine what is possible.

-Web 4 dreams up **proof of individuality** through encrypted biodata that kickstarts a collaborative society, one driven by enabling each individual with **free daily tokens** that can be burnt to complete an action, e.g. voting on a community proposal.

-Web 4 lays the foundation for this to be built.
-But, like any democratic system. **We need your help.** Please read this paper, and consider these ideas.
-If you believe you can make them better, please **submit a pull request** with your ideas.
-If you are a developer, I want to remind you of the license of this repo, and **invite you to forge any of these ideas into hot-pressed applications**.

 ## Guiding Philosophy
 Web 4 seeks to implement systems in **harmony with the universe itself** by replicating nature: the **abundance** of the Sun, rising **entropy**, and the **equality** of each conscious being.